 Car accidents are one of the most common causes of personal injury and death in Massachusetts each year.
 Collisions like this one are often caused by reckless, careless, distracted, or impaired drivers.
 Unfortunately, motor vehicle crash victims frequently suffer devastating and costly injuries.
 If you were injured or a loved one was killed in an automobile collision, you may be eligible to receive damages for your medical costs, suffering and pain, permanent or temporary disability, lost wages and benefits, and funeral expenses.
 Contact a capable Massachusetts automobile accident lawyer to discuss your legal rights and options for recovery.

-If you or a family member were hurt by a reckless or impaired driver, please call the KJC Law Firm at (617) 720-8447.
-Our hardworking Boston personal injury attorneys are here to help you understand your rights and assist you in filing your claim.
-The skilled attorneys at the KJC Law Firm have more than 90 years of collective experience helping victims of automobile collisions throughout Massachusetts receive the financial compensation they deserve after an injury or accident.
+If you or a family member were hurt by a reckless or impaired driver, please schedule a free consultation with our team.
+Our experienced attorneys are here to help you understand your rights and assist you in filing your claim with more than 90 years of collective experience.
+We’ve helped victims of automobile collisions throughout Massachusetts receive the financial compensation they deserve after an injury or accident.
 Our dedicated attorneys represent clients throughout the Greater Boston area, including Worcester, Cambridge, Fall River, Metrowest, Cape Cod, Lowell, and Springfield.
-To schedule a free consultation with a dedicated lawyer, please do not hesitate to contact the KJC Law Firm through our website or call Kathy Jo Cook or Timothy Wilton.

 Sorrow in Plymouth: Chad Kierstead, 19, dies in Kingston accident, by Kathryn Gallerani, wickedlocal.com